 Sure, children are clumsy as they’re growing into their bodies, but keep an eye out for clumsiness beyond the norm.
 And if your child is resistant to playing catch, usually a natural source of fun for kids, then amblyopia could be the culprit.

 Difficulty in School

-Amblyopia can affect children’s school performance, causing them to:
+Amblyopia and reading difficulties can go hand in hand.
+The condition can affect children’s school performance, causing them to:

 - Struggle when identifying letters and learning to read